lluisalemanypuig/character-animation/README.md

 ## Compilation

 It is strongly suggested that this project be compiled in release mode.
+It contains one _.pro_ [file](https://github.com/lluisalemanypuig/character-animation/tree/master/charanim)
-It contains several .pro [files](https://github.com/lluisalemanypuig/character-animation/tree/master/charanim) which can be opened using the IDE tool Qt Creator.
-These _.pro_ files need to contain:
+grouping all these subprojects, which can be opened using the IDE tool Qt Creator.
+These _.pro_ files need to contain, if necessary:
 - The path to include the _physim_ library, and to link against it.
 - The paths to include the _glm_ lbrary.
 The .pro already include the include paths to these libraries assuming a Linux environment in which these are installed in the system.
 - The path to include the GL, GLUT, GLEW libraries.

-The .pro already include the include paths to these libraries assuming a Linux environment in which these are installed in the system.
+All the _.pro_ already have the paths to include and link againts these libraries assuming they are installed in the system.

 In order to successfully compile the project, one can follow these intructions: